Money, Value & the Sacred

 The god that asks for your life

 And the deepest shadow gathers the others, and it is the one the practice must answer.
-Money is crystallized life, the Concordance established; you obtain it only by trading the irreplaceable hours of your one finite existence.
+Money is crystallized life; you obtain it only by trading the irreplaceable hours of your one finite existence.
 The shadow is that the egregore of money, served unaware, will take all of those hours it can get, will expand its claim until a person spends the whole of their one life earning a money they have no time left to live, trading their days for a number that grows while the days it cost run out.
 The companion manuscript on death recorded the regret of the dying, gathered at the threshold where the truth is finally clear: that they wished they had not worked so hard, had not spent their lives on the treadmill at the cost of presence and love and the unpriced things.
 Not one of them, at the end, wished they had earned more.
 This is the final shadow of Mammon: not that money is bad, but that it is the god most likely to receive, in exchange for its cold circulating promise, the one thing you cannot buy back, which is the life you spent getting it.
 The egregore asks for your hours, and most people, unaware, give it nearly all of them.

-Money’s shadow is Mammon the rival god, the measure that flattens all value into price, the debt that became bondage in the jubilee’s absence, and the deepest claim of all, that the god of money, served unaware, takes the very hours of the one life it was meant to serve.
 The whole weight of this shadow demands the answer the next chapter gives, which is not how to get more money, the wrong question entirely, but how to be free in relation to it, sovereign over what you trade your one life to acquire.

 You cannot serve God and Mammon.
 Money is not evil; it is a master posing as a servant, and served unaware it will take, in exchange for its cold promise, the one thing you can never buy back: the hours of your life.